Ryszard Kapuściński: Literary works

 Kapuściński was fascinated by the humanity he found in different worlds and people, as well as the books of these worlds and people: he approached foreign countries first through literature, spending months reading before each trip.
 He was skilled in listening to the diverse people he met, but he was also capable of "reading" the hidden sense of the scenes he encountered: the way the Europeans moved out of Angola, a discussion regarding alimony in the Tanganyikan parliament, the reconstruction of frescoes in the new Russiahe turned each of these vignettes into a metaphor of historical transformation.

 This tendency to process private experiences into a greater social synthesis made Kapuściński an eminent thinker, and the volumes of the ongoing Lapidarium series are a record of the shaping of a reporter's observations into philosophical reflections on the world, its people and their suffering.
-He had great compassion for the poor, the victimised, and the debased.

 Kapuściński himself called his work "literary reportage", and reportage d'auteur.
 In the English-speaking world, his genre is sometimes characterised as "magic journalism" (in counterpoint to magic realism), a term coined by Adam Hochschild in 1994.
 Kapuściński often introduced himself with the line "I am a poor reporter who unfortunately lacks the imagination of a writer".

 Italian journalist Tiziano Terzani and Ryszard Kapuściński shared a similar vision of journalism.
 Jaime Abello Banfi, the friend and associate of Gabriel García Márquez, reports that García Márquez and Kapuściński, unbeknownst to each other, shared the opinion that the way to good journalism led through poetry (because it inculcates both the conciseness of expression and its aptness).

 Kapuściński considered the ancient Greek historian Herodotus a great reporter and his master.
 He wrote a book Travels with Herodotus where he shows that the Histories of Herodotus are timeless and the masterpiece of reportage.
 He also considered Melchior Wańkowicz, Ksawery Pruszyński, Curzio Malaparte and Franciszek Gil (1917–1960) to have been his literary models and stylistic precursors.
 On some level, Pruszyński and Wańkowicz shared a very similar approach to facts with Kapuściński, believing that the general picture of the story can be glued from bits and pieces to reveal a truth as a wholly independent construct.
 Students of Kapuściński's work observed correspondences between his work and that of J. M. Coetzee in that both writers were supposedly beholden to the theory of "the responsibility of witness".